andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-23-gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws.md

 {% math %} 125 = 5 \cdot 25 {% endmath %}

-## Additional Note

-### Why U No Laws for Division?
+## Why U No Laws for Division?
-Remember in the [previous post](https://andrewharmellaw.github.io/algebra/2016/11/16/gelfands-algebra-chunk-1-fundamentals) where we said that "multiplication and division" were kind-of-but-not-really the same sides of a coin?
+{% newthought "Remember in the [previous post](https://andrewharmellaw.github.io/algebra/2016/11/16/gelfands-algebra-chunk-1-fundamentals)" %} where we said that "multiplication and division" were kind-of-but-not-really the same sides of a coin?
 Remember then that we had to trail the concepts of "Not Defined" and "Real" and "Rational" Numbers?

 Well now here is another fly in the ointment - why are there no equivalents of these three laws for division?
 Things are looking less and less simple aren't they?